theNewDynamic/oregonsadventurecoast.com/content/blog/2016-06-15-experience-uos-new-charleston-marine-life-center.md

 ---
 title: Experience UO's NEW Charleston Marine Life Center
-date: 2016-06-15T17:55:19.000Z
+date: 2016-06-15T17:55:19.000+00:00
-description: >+
-  It's here!
-After months of anticipation and nine years of development, The University of Oregon has opened a brand new public museum and aquarium for visitors of all ages in Charleston!
+description: "It's here!
+After months of anticipation and nine years of development, The University of Oregon has opened a brand new public museum and aquarium for visitors of all ages in Charleston!\n\n"
 tags:
 - aquarium
 - Charleston Marine Life Center
 - Gallery
 - Marine Biology
 - Marine Ecosystem
 - marine life
 - School Tours
 - The University of Oregon
 - UO’s Institute of Marine Biology
 categories:
 - Culture & Museums
 image: ''
+warning: true

 ---
 It&#8217;s here!
 After months of anticipation and nine years of development, The University of Oregon has opened a brand new public museum and aquarium for visitors of all ages in Charleston!